simonoxen/plastimatch/doc/sphinx/plastimatch.rst

  Usage: plastimatch convert [options]
  Options:
-      --algorithm <arg>         algorithm to use for warping, either "itk" or "native", default is native
+  --algorithm <arg>         algorithm to use for warping, either
-      --ctatts <arg>            ct attributes file (used by dij warper) --default-value <arg>     value to set for pixels with unknown value, default is 0
+                             "itk" or "native", default is native --ctatts <arg>            ct attributes file (used by dij warper) --default-value <arg>     value to set for pixels with unknown value, default is 0 --dicom-with-uids <arg>   set to false to remove uids from created dicom filenames, default is true --dif <arg>               dif file (used by dij warper) --dim <arg>               size of output image in voxels "x [y z]" --direction-cosines <arg>
+                            oriention of x, y, and z axes; Specify either preset value,
+                             {identity,rotated-{1,2,3},sheared}, or 9
-      --dif <arg>               dif file (used by dij warper) --dim <arg>               size of output image in voxels "x [y z]" -F, --fixed <arg>             fixed image (match output size to this image)
+                             digit matrix string "a b c d e f g h i" --dose-scale <arg>        scale the dose by this value --fixed <arg>             fixed image (match output size to this image)
-  -h, --help                    display this help message
-      --input <arg>             input directory or filename; can be an image, structure set file (cxt or
+  --input <arg>             input directory or filename; can be an
+                             image, structure set file (cxt or
                              dicom-rt), dose file (dicom-rt,
                              monte-carlo or xio), dicom directory, or
                              xio directory
-      --input-cxt <arg>         input a cxt file
-      --input-dose-ast <arg>    input an astroid dose volume --input-dose-img <arg>    input a dose volume
+  --input-cxt <arg>         input a cxt file --input-dose-ast <arg>    input an astroid dose volume --input-dose-img <arg>    input a dose volume --input-dose-mc <arg>     input an monte carlo volume --input-dose-xio <arg>    input an xio dose volume --input-prefix <arg>      input a directory of structure set
-      --input-dose-mc <arg>     input an monte carlo volume --input-dose-xio <arg>    input an xio dose volume --input-ss-img <arg>      input a structure set image file --input-ss-list <arg>     input a structure set list file containing names and colors
-      --interpolation <arg>     interpolation to use when resampling, either "nn" for nearest neighbors or
+                             images (one image per file) --input-ss-img <arg>      input a structure set image file --input-ss-list <arg>     input a structure set list file containing names and colors --interpolation <arg>     interpolation to use when resampling, either "nn" for nearest neighbors or
                              "linear" for tri-linear, default is
                              linear
-      --metadata <arg>          patient metadata (you may use this option multiple times)
+  --metadata <arg>          patient metadata (you may use this
+                             option multiple times), option written
+                             as "XXXX,YYYY=string"
+  --modality <arg>          modality metadata: such as {CT, MR, PT},
+                             default is CT
-      --origin <arg>            location of first image voxel in mm "x y z"
+  --origin <arg>            location of first image voxel in mm "x y
+                             z"
-      --output-colormap <arg>   create a colormap file that can be used with 3d slicer
+  --output-colormap <arg>   create a colormap file that can be used
+                             with 3d slicer
-      --output-cxt <arg>        output a cxt-format structure set file --output-dicom <arg>      create a directory containing dicom and dicom-rt files
+  --output-cxt <arg>        output a cxt-format structure set file --output-dicom <arg>      create a directory containing dicom and
+                             dicom-rt files
-      --output-dij <arg>        create a dij matrix file --output-dose-img <arg>   create a dose image volume --output-img <arg>        output image; can be mha, mhd, nii, nrrd, or other format supported by ITK --output-labelmap <arg>   create a structure set image with each voxel labeled as a single structure
+  --output-dij <arg>        create a dij matrix file --output-dose-img <arg>   create a dose image volume --output-img <arg>        output image; can be mha, mhd, nii,
-      --output-pointset <arg>   create a pointset file that can be used with 3d slicer
-      --output-prefix <arg>     create a directory with a separate image for each structure
+                             nrrd, or other format supported by ITK --output-labelmap <arg>   create a structure set image with each voxel labeled as a single structure --output-pointset <arg>   create a pointset file that can be used with 3d slicer --output-prefix <arg>     create a directory with a separate image for each structure --output-prefix-fcsv <arg>
-      --output-prefix-fcsv <arg>
-                                create a directory with a separate fcsv pointset file for each structure
-      --output-ss-img <arg>     create a structure set image which allows overlapping structures
-      --output-ss-list <arg>    create a structure set list file containing names and colors
-      --output-type <arg>       type of output image, one of {uchar, short, float, ...}
-      --output-vf <arg>         create a vector field from the input xf --output-xio <arg>        create a directory containing xio-format files
+                            create a directory with a separate fcsv pointset file for each structure --output-ss-img <arg>     create a structure set image which allows overlapping structures --output-ss-list <arg>    create a structure set list file containing names and colors --output-type <arg>       type of output image, one of {uchar, short, float, ...} --output-vf <arg>         create a vector field from the input xf --output-xio <arg>        create a directory containing xio-format files
-      --patient-id <arg>        patient id metadata: string
-      --patient-name <arg>      patient name metadata: string
-      --patient-pos <arg>       patient position metadata: one of {hfs,hfp,ffs,ffp}
+  --patient-id <arg>        patient id metadata: string --patient-name <arg>      patient name metadata: string --patient-pos <arg>       patient position metadata: one of
+                             {hfs,hfp,ffs,ffp}
+  --prefix-format <arg>     file format of rasterized structures,
-      --prune-empty             delete empty structures from output
-      --referenced-ct <arg>     dicom directory used to set UIDs and metadata
+                             either "mha" or "nrrd" --prune-empty             delete empty structures from output --referenced-ct <arg>     dicom directory used to set UIDs and metadata --series-description <arg>
-      --simplify-perc <arg>     delete <arg> percent of the vertices from output polylines
-      --spacing <arg>           voxel spacing in mm "x [y z]" --version                 display the program version
-      --xf <arg>                input transform used to warp image(s) --xor-contours            overlapping contours should be xor'd
+                            series description metadata: string --simplify-perc <arg>     delete <arg> percent of the vertices from output polylines --spacing <arg>           voxel spacing in mm "x [y z]" --version                 display the program version --xf <arg>                input transform used to warp image(s) --xor-contours            overlapping contours should be xor'd
                              instead of or'd

 Examples
 ^^^^^^^^